 That you are reading this right now means you are most likely considering going back to college to pursue your degree and dream of improving your life and that of your family.
 That is a really fantastic decision.
 Many studies have conclusively shown that degree holders typically earn more – much more – than non-degree holders.

 But now the question is, what degree is the right one for you?
 If you’re like a lot of people, you have different interests and skills that could be applied to a range of degrees and each one has its perks and leads to different kinds of career opportunities.

 Well, if you have an interest in building a rewarding career, and one where you really make a positive impact in people’s lives, then a degree in counseling is a wonderful idea.
-Counselors help people overcome mental and emotional challenges.
-Not only can you feel good at the end of each day for the work you are doing by helping people deal with their challenges, but you would also be more secure due to increased job security.
+Counselors are professionals who people overcome mental and emotional challenges.
+Not only would you feel good at the end of each day for the work you are doing by helping people deal with their challenges, but you would also be more secure due to increased job security.
 More and more people are becoming open to the idea of seeking counseling for their problems.